boystrange/astro/2024-helix/index.md

 I ended this processing phase stretching the image with Seti Astro's **Statistical Stretch** selecting the unlinked mode.
-Becase the nebula occupies a small portion of the frame, I lowered the target median to 0.05.
+Becase the nebula occupies a small portion of the frame, I lowered the target median to 0.03.

 ## Non-linear post-processing

 I used **GHS** to enhance the visibility of the faint loops surrounding the nebula.
-To that aim, I chose a symmetry point in a dark region inside the loop and performed a gentle stretch (stretch factor: 1, local intensity: 1.5, highlights protection: 0.2).
+To that aim, I chose a symmetry point in a dark region inside the loop and performed a gentle stretch (stretch factor: 1.12, local intensity: 1.95, highlights protection: 0.22).
 It was fundamental to lower the highlights protection value since I didn't want to stretch the bright areas more.
 I did another linear stretch with **GHS** to clip most of the unused dynamic range.

 ![starless image](nebula.png){:.aside}

-At this point I switched to the Foraxx palette using **PixelMath**.
-Before boosting the colors I created a mask using **RangeSelection**, making sure that the mask included at least some of the faintest parts of the loop.
-I used **CurvesTransformation** twice to colorize the image.
+At this point I wanted to switch to Before switching to the Foraxx palette and boosting the colors I created a mask using **RangeSelection**, making sure that the mask included at least some of the faintest parts of the loop.
+I used **CurvesTransformation** to boost the red channel so as to make sure that the red would remain prominent enough in the subsequent steps.
+I temporarily disabled the mask to apply the **PixelMath** formula that converts RGB into the Foraxx palette.
+I reenabled the mask to increase the saturation in two steps using **CurvesTransformation**.
 I also wanted to enhance the nebula's structure a little, but neither **UnsharpMask** nor **LocalHistogramEqualization** seemed to produce nice results.
 Therefore, violating one of the holy rules of deconvolution, I applied [BlurXTerminator] once more disabling stellar sharpening, selecting PSF diameter 5 and boosting non-stellar sharpening to 0.6.
 I removed the mask and ran [NoiseXTerminator] once again to smooth out a subtle noise that had surfaced in the background and some regions of the nebula.

 I stretched the stars using Seti Astro's **Star Stretch**.
 I enabled green noise removal and increased the stretch amount to 5.5 given that the nebula is